Home — Knowledge Hub Practical Intelligence · Applied Knowledge 16 Resources

 Practical Before Theoretical

 Every resource is grounded in something real: a field observation, a tested framework, a translated research finding, or a validated tool.
-We do not publish concepts that exist only at the level of abstraction.
 The test is always: what would someone do differently after reading this?

 Relevant to Implementation